Living on the Right Frequency

 Chapter 1: Introduction

-Living on the Right Frequency is my teachings on the occult sciences, and it is divided into three parts:
+Living on the Right Frequency contains my teachings on the occult sciences, divided into three parts:

-• Occult Meditation (double working of the mind)
+• Occult Meditation (the double working of the mind)

 • Occult Creation (Service).

-Chapter 2 is the subject of Yoga (connection of personality and soul).
-The goal is to build a bridge of consciousness in the student’s mind.
-When the building of the bridge is complete, there is no longer anything to hinder the constant flow of consciousness or awareness from the higher spiritual levels to the student’s brain.
-In this way, man becomes increasingly aware of God’s aim and purpose.
+Chapter 2 focuses on Yoga (the connection between personality and soul).
+The goal is to establish a bridge of consciousness in the student’s mind.
+Once the bridge is complete, nothing can hinder the constant flow of consciousness or awareness from the higher spiritual levels to the student’s brain.
+In this way, individuals become increasingly aware of God’s plan.

-Chapter 3 is the subject of Occult Meditation (the double working of the mind).
-Occult Meditation has three functions: first, it creates sensitivity to influences from higher realms; second, it produces a constant stream of consciousness; and third, it trains the student in the basics of Occult Creation (service) by creating images or visual sequences of images in his mind.
+Chapter 3 focuses on Occult Meditation (the double working of the mind).
+Occult Meditation serves three functions: first, it enhances sensitivity to influences from higher realms; second, it generates a continuous stream of consciousness; and third, it instructs the student in the fundamentals of Occult Creation (Service) by forming images or sequences of images in his mind.

-Chapter 4 is the subject of Occult Creation (Service).
-Occult Creation constitutes a natural extension of Yoga and Occult Meditation.
-As the bridge-building between personality and soul progresses and understanding God’s plan flows into the student’s mind, his Service capacity grows.
-The unification of personality and soul initiates a specific sequence of events or functions involving the student on the physical plane.
-These functions are always in conformity with the aim and purpose of God and are known by the term Service.
-Occult Creation is the method of Service and a scientific method for continuing inner development.
+Chapter 4 discusses Occult Creation (Service).
+Occult Creation is a natural extension of Yoga and Occult Meditation.
+As the connection between personality and soul deepens and understanding God’s plan flows into the student’s mind, their capacity for Service increases.
+The unification of personality and soul initiates a specific sequence of events or functions that involve the student on the physical plane.
+These functions always align with the aim and plan of God and are referred to as Service.
+Occult Creation serves as the method of Service and is a scientific approach for ongoing inner development.

 Chapter 2: The Way to Nirvana